wolstad/discordassistant/README.md

  - Set a pay rate and pay day for users.
  - Generate a report for the given time in period and calculate the total hours logged.

 Installation is quick and easy.
-User specifics are stored in a JSON configuration file, but time ins are recorded and calculated using discord Discord messages.
+User specifics are stored in a JSON configuration file, but time ins are recorded and calculated using Discord messages.

 ## Installation